Indigenous engagement and inclusion are core to how we do business.

 Seven Lakes Oilfield Services

-Seven Lakes Oilfield Services is owned by Cold Lake First Nations, Frog Lake First Nation, Kehewin Cree Nation, Saddle Lake Cree Nation, Goodfish Lake First Nation, Beaver Lake Cree Nation and Heart Lake First Nation, and is a subsidiary of Primco Dene LP and Pimee Well Servicing Ltd. Seven Lakes has been a contractor at Foster Creek for more than 10 years, creating meaningful employment, and opportunity for Indigenous people, while maintaining a strong commitment to safe work execution, quality services and reliability.
+Seven Lakes Oilfield Services is owned by Cold Lake First Nations, Frog Lake First Nation, Kehewin Cree Nation, Saddle Lake Cree Nation, Whitefish Lake First Nation, Beaver Lake Cree Nation and Heart Lake First Nation, and is a subsidiary of Primco Dene LP and Pimee Well Servicing Ltd. Seven Lakes has been a contractor at Foster Creek for more than 10 years, creating meaningful employment, and opportunity for Indigenous people, while maintaining a strong commitment to safe work execution, quality services and reliability.

 How to become a supplier